cudmore/protocols/worley-shuler-prairie.md

  - Open the laser shutter in '2-P Laser' tab
  - **Important**.
 At the end of imaging, be sure to turn off the 2P laser (using '2-P Laser' tab) before exiting Prairie View software.
 When the laser is on, the soft white light on top of the actual laser box (behind the scope) will be on.
 Always check this to verify you have turned off the laser.
 If you forget to turn off the laser, you need to run Prairie View again and turn it off in the '2-P Laser' tab.

-## Common Prairie View problems
+## Prairie View considerations

- - If you want to set laser power as a function of depth, make sure 'Adjust PMT & Laser' is checked bfore setting the Start/Stop position.
+ - If you want to set laser power as a function of depth, make sure 'Adjust PMT & Laser' is checked before setting the Start/Stop position.
 This option is always off when Prairie View is first run.
+Do not try to turn this on in the middle of setting the start/stop z-plane.
  - After each Z-Stack, be sure to press Start Position 'Goto' to set the laser power to that of the actual start posiiton.
 At the end of a Z-Stack acquisition, the objective is moved back to the 'start position' but if using 'Adjust PMT & Laser', the laser power is left at its 'stop position' value.
  - If triggering Prairie View as a slave from the Treadmill web interface, ensure 'Start with input trigger' is checked and press 'Start T-Series'.
 Prairie view will then wait for an imput trigger that is sent by the treadmill when 'Start Trial' is pressed in the web interface.
  - Remember to turn off the laser before quiting Prairie View.
 Always check the laser is off by looking for the white light on the top of the laser box behind the scope.
  - Remember to check the 'Optical Zoom [mag]' when switching between 'Galvo' and 'Resonant Galvo' scanning.
 They are independent for each mode and do not always switch back to the last value.
+ - By default, Prairie View saves files in an intermediate (raw) format that is not Tif.
+You need to choose if you want to convert the intermediate Prairie View format to Tif at the end of each aquisition or manually in batch mode using the 'Image Block Ripping Utility'.
+In general, automatic conversion at the end of acquisition works well for a small number of images like with a Z-Stack but not for longer/larger time-series (e.g. 1800 frames).
+The longer/larger time series conversion takes longer than the time it took to acquire the images!
+This option is set in Prairie View using the main menu 'Preferences - Automatically Convert Raw Files', and choosing either 'Never (Use Image-Block Ripping Utility)' or 'After Aquisition'.

 ## Loading stacks and time-series acquired with Prairie View